When Connection Turned into Consumption: How Social Media Hijacked Our Peace — and How to Get It Back

 The Illusion of Connection

-Meanwhile, your nervous system can’t tell the difference between a genuine connection and an emotional ambush — and that constant stimulation can leave you more anxious and less grounded.
+Meanwhile, your brain and body can’t tell the difference between a genuine connection and an emotional ambush — and that constant stimulation can leave you more anxious and less grounded.

 The Physical Toll